 In summary, the variability of risk parameters of a particular accident is highly application- and environment-specific.
 The above examples of risk-relevant situation features may be used to build up a SINADRA risk model according to the method described in the previous subsection.
 Note, however, that the principal idea behind using SINADRA is not to determine the absolute risk of each situation and lead to a shut-off, when the risk exceeds a certain threshold.
-Instead, the worst-case risk is always assumed to be present and SINADRA looks for situation features indicating lower or even the absence of risk with the goal to improve performance in those situations.
-For this purpose, assumptions about causal relationships between the situation features and the risk parameters are evaluated at runtime and used for planning the activation of safety functions.
-Starting at the worst-case risk and detecting low-risk indications has significant benefits compared to starting at zero risk and detecting highrisk indications: The assurance claims to be addressed for both scenarios are very different.
+Instead, the worst-case risk is always assumed to be present and SINADRA looks for situation features indicating lower or even the absence of risk with the goal to improve performance in those situation features and the risk parameters are evaluated at runtime and used for planning the activation of safety functions.
+Starting at the worst-case risk and detecting low-risk indications: The assurance claims to be addressed for both scenarios are very different.
 If we are able to assure the system behaviour for worst-case risk and use a single feature indicating low risk, the assurance efforts are constrained to making sure this feature is detected reliably and the amount of risk reduction is properly determined.
 Thus, we can step-wisely extend the performance improvement, if new features are identified.
 In contrast, if we wanted to use an absolute risk determination, it would be necessary to argue that all risk influences have been considered and properly detected at all times.
 In complex operational contexts, there is always an additional relevant risk influence unconsidered or even unknown, which may lead to a risk underestimation.